 remote_backendis the remote cache implementation: Redis or MySQL.

 Cm_Cache_Backend_Fileor the APC adapter.

-use_stale_cacheis a flag that enable\disables the stale cache mechanism.
+use_stale_cacheis a flag that enables or disables the use of stale cache.

-We recommend the use of Redis for remote caching -
+We recommend using Redis for remote caching (

 We also recommend the use of the